grey-fish/grey-fish.github.io/Natas/Level16.md

   - User input is now enclosed in quotes `"`<br/>
 Allowed characters that can be helpful are `$^({`.
 We will use them to get the password.

-> Now before we proceed, i must say that after completing this writeup, i'll search to see how other people did it because i certainly took the hard way and there is bound to be a simpler approach to this.
+> Before we proceed, i must say that after completing this writeup, i'll search to see how other people did it because i certainly took the hard way and there is bound to be a simpler approach to this.
 Nonetheless, i did it and i want to document how it was done.

 Now, looking at the PHP code, it seemed that this one would be easy like Level 10, but this took more time.